douglasselias/bike-rental/README.md

 # Bike Rental Boilerplate - ReactJS

-React date range picker for renting a bike.
+React date range picker for renting a bike

-Author: Douglas
+Author: Douglas S. Elias
 Objective: Create a date range picker

-Glossary:
-current implementation: none
-range picker: input for selecting a date range in a calendar

 Overview:
-the user needs a way to select the period of time that it wishes to rent the bike
+The user needs a way to select the period of time that it wishes to rent a bike.

-there is no way to select date. proposal is this:
+there is no way to select date.

+proposal is this:

 ![proposal](image.png)

 Design discussion:
-design shows a simple one-month view. for selecting multiple months need to click on the arrow. cannot go in the past. past days are disabled. cannot change year, must go through each month. must click on the start and end date? for single day just one click;
+design shows a simple one-month view. for selecting multiple

+months need to click on the arrow. cannot go in the past.

+past days are disabled. cannot change year, must go through each month.

+must click on the start and end date? for single day just one click;

-add a time picker. after selecting the days shows a time picker. price update automatically after selection. price has no fraction by hour so one hour in one day counts a full day.
+add a time picker. after selecting the days shows a time picker.

+price update automatically after selection. price has no fraction by hour

+so one hour in one day counts a full day.

 ![time picker](image-1.png)

 Open questions:
 - whats the best approach for selecting the time?

 - how the user should edit the time after making a selection. should go through the calendar again?

 - maybe have a month selector?

 - maybe have a year selector?

 - must reload page to de-select range

 - how to show error messages?

 - handle already rent days

 Testing plan:
 - select one day

 - select multiple days in the same week/row

 - select multiple days in different weeks/rows

 - select multiple days in different months

-- show a thank you message
+- show a "thank you" message

----

 - Create a rent component inside of the bike-detail page (see Figma)
 - Whenever the user picks a Date range, the system displays the final amount and fees